SFI_Press_Monolith-8004.jpg

 Donate

 Make a donation to the Santa Fe Institute and we’ll say “thanks!” with an electronic version (PDF and, for some titles, MOBI and ePub) of your choice of SFI Press book.
-Please note: The Foundational Papers volumes are not available electronically due to copyright on the original papers.
+Please note: Due to the prohibitive cost of electronic reprint rights, Foundational Papers in Complexity Science is not available in eBook or PDF format.

 Purchase Online